Tahoe Donner HOA | Understanding Our CommunityAssociation News, Member News, Northwoods Clubhouse

 Each element of our association has governing bodies that uphold the best practices, codes and ethics for that specific department.
 Whether we are looking for regulations to uphold the ski areas, forests or other departments, every business line we have in Tahoe Donner has an industry standard we look to for accountability.

-Tahoe Donner is a 501(c)(4) non-profit mutual benefit organization.
+Tahoe Donner is a 501(c)(4) nonprofit mutual benefit organization.
 To maintain this status, the association ensures that the Truckee community benefits from our HOA.
 To do this, services and volunteer opportunities are provided.
 For example, Truckee’s middle school tennis teams are hosted at the Tahoe Donner Tennis Center.
-Our contributions to the annual Truckee River Day event include helping to plant over 2,500 trees each year and involve and promote the event, which largely benefits the community.
+Our contributions to the annual Truckee River Day event include helping to plant over 2,500 trees each year and involving and promoting the event, which largely benefits the community.

 Certain amenities have been granted public access, and the fees paid by guests at these amenities directly benefit members by reducing the total cost of the Annual Assessment paid each year.
 This rule is written directly in the Covenants and Restrictions and holds true so long as public presence does not detract from member usage.